 If you deviate from the terms of your no-contact order, knowingly or by accident, then you will be considered Bail Jumping, one count for even the most minor form of contact.

-The consequences for violation depend on your original sentence, but could result in an additional misdemeanor or felony charge that’s hard to defend since you were explained the terms of your no-contact order and the repercussions up front and agreed on them.
+The consequences for violating a no-contact order depend on your original sentence, but could result in an additional misdemeanor or felony charge that’s hard to defend since you were explained the terms of your no-contact order and the repercussions up front and agreed on them.

 It could also mean you lose any bond money that was posted and additional jail time with an even bigger bail amount.
 This violation will also likely altar the terms of your original plea bargain, unfortunately, and not in your favor.

-An experienced Wisconsin Criminal Defense Attorney can help if you’re facing charges that include a no contact order in Wisconsin.
+An experienced Wisconsin Criminal Defense Attorney/ no contact order attorney can help if you’re facing charges that include a no contact order in Wisconsin.
 From arranging to retrieve your belongings to helping you understand the terms of your bond and the possible repercussions, the team of Huppertz & Powers, S.C., will guide you every step of the way.
 Contact us to schedule your 100% free initial consultation today.